ajaygunalan/robotic_arm/README.md

 ## To Do list

 * Check why Gazebo-Moveit setup is not working in effort mode ?.
+* Try to implement impedance control and gravity compensation
 * Follow these tutorial below:

     1. [ROS Control + Gazebo](http://gazebosim.org/tutorials/?tut=ros_control)